Completion and Graduation

 The syllabus provides an overview of the assignments and activities in a course.
 It is your guide to what to expect from the course and to your responsibilities as a student in that course.
 Become familiar with the syllabus and keep up with the assignments to ensure that you earn the highest grade possible.

-Texas colleges and universities are required to make course syllabi available through their websites.
+Texas institutions of higher education are required to make course syllabi available through their websites.
 In addition, instructors are required to provide curriculum vitae (resumes) that include their educational background and published material so that students may make informed decisions based on instructor credentials.

-Once you have earned six college-level credits, you may earn up to 32 college-level credit hours through non-traditional sources , such as proficiency and standardized exams.
+Once you have earned six college-level credits and are currently enrolled, you may earn up to 45 college-level credit hours through non-traditional sources , such as proficiency and standardized exams.
 The semester credit hours earned through exams are counted for graduation even though they are not included in your institution GPA.
-If you have already received a grade in a course, you cannot opt for non-traditional credit.
+If you have already received a grade in the same course, you cannot opt for non-traditional credit.
 If you plan to transfer you should consult with transfer institutions about their non-traditional credit policies.
+Non-traditional credit does not count toward the 25% residency requirement for graduation.

 Visit your Assessment Center for complete guidelines on receiving advanced placement credit.
 See Assessment & Testing, which can be found in the navigation bar to the left under “Contact Information and Hours.”